hwalton/quant-gp/README.md

 ## **Example Outputs**:

 Let's explore some example outputs from the optimisation process to understand how it may work in practice.
-For these examples, only 1 rebalance step is considered (i.e., the portfolio is adjusted once at the start of the investment horizon).
+For these examples, only 1 rebalance step is considered (i.e., the portfolio is adjusted once at the start of the 26 week investment horizon, and not rebalanced along the way).

 The Gaussian Process model predicts the following distribution for the BTC price over the near future (Figure 1):